This post may contain affiliate links. See our disclosure policy for details.

 I often tag my posts and photos with #childledlearning.
 Today, I thought I’d give you a glimpse of what that looks like in our home.
-It’s been a very science-y week.

 Our Homeschool Philosophy

 When I was preparing to homeschool my oldest I did a lot of research.
 I read all of the big ones: Charlotte Mason, Well Trained Mind, and John Holt.
 My public school days had me up on the current philosophies of education, a little research on how children learn, and well versed in creating unit studies.

 I understand that all of these philosophies do work – a child will learn whether you are dedicated to Classical or Unschooling your kids from birth.
 However, I can’t see how committing to being one “type” of homeschooler would be beneficial for us.

 My homeschool philosophy is much like the teaching philosophy I wrote before I started teaching public school (except now I can actually implement it): Do what works for each child.
 Consider the whole child when making plans and drawing up lessons.
 Consider him.
 Include him.
 We’re all in this together.